 She chased his hot and cold ass for years until finally she somehow got him to put a ring on it.
 Now, after a decade of a mostly cold marriage spent wondering exactly where he’d ride off to most nights, she’s single again and dating.

-Joe, the new guy, is “gorgeous.”
-“Totally ripped up.”
-“A highly sought after personal trainer who unfortunately has a crazy schedule.”
+Joe, the new guy, is “Gorgeous,” and “Totally ripped up.”
+He’s “A highly sought after personal trainer who unfortunately has a crazy schedule.”
 So when someone cancels a session, he calls her.
 And she dashes off to meet him.

 What she doesn’t realize is that she’s dating the same guy she married.
 The only difference is that he wears Nikes and workout gear instead of leathers and a helmet.

 Considering she’s spent most of her life with only one guy, it’s hard to blame her for not knowing any better.
 But what about the rest of us?
 How many times should we fall for the same guy before we consider ourselves insane?

 When you think about it, the whole concept of having a “type” is pretty warped.
 It basically means that we’re consistently attracted to the same guy.
 But if that guy was good for us, we’d only need one, right?
 We wouldn’t date enough of them to be able to diagnose ourselves with a type, would we?

 So, if you’re worried that you’re falling for a type and not the actual guy, here are some things to watch for: